zype/zype.github.io/platform_docs/videos.md

 ![subtitle tab]({{site.url}}assets/videos/subtitles_tab.png)

-Next, click the "Add Subtitles" button.
+Next, click the "New Subtitle" button.
 This will pop up a new form field to enter your subtitle data.

 ![subtitle add]({{site.url}}assets/videos/subtitles_add.png)